 As a Rugbeian, has your time at the School had any influence on your approach to business and creativity?
 Are there any memories, experiences, teachers or friendships from your time at Rugby School that have stayed with you and continue to influence your work?

 I have very fond memories of Rugby particularly of the art department and my art teacher, Mr Howard.
 One thing that really stuck with me were the artbooks we had to do, in which we had to do research on artists and materials to accompany and relate back to our own work.
 Research is a crucial part of my creative process to this day.
-My classical civilizations and English classes also really stayed with me in terms of learning to analyze language, stories and similarly draw comparisons between texts.
+My Classical Civilizations and English classes also really stayed with me in terms of learning to analyze language, stories and similarly draw comparisons between texts.
 After Rugby, I went on to study Comparative literature and Art History at university, and I believe this has had an immense influence in the way I think about design and from where I draw inspiration.

 What are your future aspirations for Magnetic Midnight?
 Are there any upcoming projects or collaborations that you're particularly excited about?